Philip-robinson/django-test/README.md

 What seems to be important about django is the directory structure.

 ## setup the project
-First create the project, you need to have installed python and djangoi, how you do this depends on your os so will not ve described here.
+First create the project, you need to have installed python and django, how you do this depends on your os so will not ve described here.

 On the system used for this work the installed software was: